Know the signs

 Signs that someone you know may be in an abusive relationship

-If you are concerned about a friend or family you can find out more about how you can help here.
+If you are concerned about someone you know, you can find out more about how you can help.